Akita Kantō: Features

 Kantō literally means "a pole with lanterns" and is made from bamboo poles and rice paper lanterns, which hang from horizontal bars.
 When Kantō was invented, the lantern was hung in the garden.
 To convert it into a portable lantern, the dwarf bamboo that had been used for the lantern legs was replaced by longer bamboo.

 The main bamboo pole of Kantō is called "Oyatake".
 All bamboo used for the main poles of Kantō are produced in Japan and are quite thick.
 Also, the regulations on thickness and the space between joints of the root are very strict.
 Thus people who pick bamboos must select suitable bamboos to produce Kantō.
 The combined bamboos with main bamboo are called "Yokotake".
-The number of lanterns are suspended from each Yokotake.
+A number of lanterns are suspended from each Yokotake.
 The bamboo added to lengthen Oyatake to extend the height of Kanto during a performance is called "Tsugidake".